radiantlogic-v8/documentation-new/documentation/logging-and-troubleshooting-guide/03-radiantone-universal-directory.md

 The database that houses the table which the Log2DB utility writes to may be in any database server you choose.

+>[!warning]
->[!warning] if you plan on using the RadiantOne default report generation, then the log2db database must be Microsoft SQL Server, Oracle, Derby or PostgreSQL.
+>If you plan on using the RadiantOne default report generation, then the log2db database must be Microsoft SQL Server, Oracle, Derby or PostgreSQL.
 For details on default reports see the RadiantOne Monitoring and Reporting Guide.

 The default settings leverage a Derby database that is included with RadiantOne.
 These settings are described below and are located on the Main Control Panel > Settings Tab > Reporting section > Log2db Settings sub-section.
 The default configuration file for logging to a database is: <RLI_HOME>/config/log2db/AccessLog2DBconfig.properties.